Uterine cancer

 Second opinion

-It will take approximately 9 days before you can come in for a second opinion
+This is approximately how long it will take before you come in for a second opinion at the NKI

 nl